Wills in Colorado

 Click here to download a PDF copy of this brochure

 A will is the most common estate planning document that all individuals should create regardless of their financial status.
-A will is a set of instructions that directs the personal representative to follow to settle your estate when you die identifying when, how, and to whom your assets should be disposed of and your business affairs should be addressed, if applicable.
+A will is a set of instructions the personal representative to follow to settle your estate when you die.
+A will should identify when, how, and to whom your assets should be disposed of and how your business affairs should be addressed, if applicable.
 In addition, a will is a helpful tool to name a guardian for minor or disabled adult child(ren).

 Who can make a will?